 Psyche

-Оре erating Statu s Launch Window , Planned Life-Cycle Costs
+Оре rating Statu s Launch Window Planned Life-Cycle Costs

-Imp lementatior ۱ August 2022 \$996 million
+Imp lementatior 1 August 2022 \$996 million

 The Psyche mission will explore a giant metal asteroid in the Main Asteroid Belt that orbits between Mars and Jupiter.
 Scientists wonder whether Psyche could be an exposed core of an early planet that could have been as large as Mars, but which lost its rocky outer layers due to a number of violent collisions billions of years ago.

-Location Psyche asteroi d
+Location Psyche asteroid

-Operations Platform Orbiter
+Operations Platfo rm Orbiter

 NASA Program Discovery

 NASA Centers Jet Propulsion Laboratory

-Non-NASA Partners Arizona State Technical Univ Jniversity (Principal Investigator) ersity of Denmark), Applied Physic cs Laboratory, Maxar Technologies, and
+Non-NASA Partners Arizona State University (Principal Investigator), Applied Physics Laboratory, Maxar Technologies, Technical University of Denmark cs Laboratory, Maxar Technologies, and

 Science Goals Science Benefits

-Understand a previously unexplored building block of planet formation Explore a new type of world.
-For the first time, examine a world made not of rock or ice, but of metal.
-Look inside the terrestrial planets, directly examining the interior of a which otherwise could not be seen de the terrestrial planets, including Earth, by examining the interior of a differentiated body, herwise could not be seen
+planet • Explore Look inside the terrestrial planets, including Earth directly examining the interior of a differentiated which otherwise could not be seen Look inside the terrestrial planets, including Earth directly examining the interior of a differentiated which otherwise could not be seen